 Rate this article

 In certain cases, companies opened in Denmark don't pay their debts to the suppliers, even in a strong economy as Denmark has nowadays.

 In order to recover these debts, special measures have to be instituted to force the debtor to cover the claims.

 Just like in any other jurisdiction, there are two phases of the debt collection procedure in Denmark: a pre-judicial stage and a judicial stage.

 In the first stage, the creditor is sending a reminder to the debtor with the request to pay no later than 1-2 weeks.
-If the debtor is not paying, the creditor is advised to use the help of a debt collection agency or a lawyers in Denmark.
+If the debtor is not paying, the creditor is advised to use the help of a debt collection agency or a team of attorneys, such as our specialized lawyers in Denmark.

-The lawyers in Denmark are requesting the debtor to pay the debts through a written notification and by phone, in a maximum term of 10 days.
+The attorneys in Denmark are the ones to request the debtor to pay the debts through a written notification and by phone, in a maximum term of 10 days.

 Please watch the video below for more information on debt collection in Denmark: